braathen/qlik-auth-net/README.md

 ## About

 QlikAuthNet is an ASP.NET module for simplifying custom authentication with Qlik Sense.
 With minimal coding effort it takes care of everything from ticket request to redirection.
-Everything is more or less automated and the only thing required is to supply user credentials and attributes.
+Everything is dynamic and more or less automated, the only thing required is to supply user credentials and attributes.
+No hardcoding paths are necessary and the same code can serve multiple proxys/deployments without changes.

 ## Installation